Open Accessibility Menu

 If you or someone around you suffers a sudden, severe headache ("The worst in your life.") with no other cause, immediately followed by loss of consciousness or passing out, call 911.

-Severe, sudden headache followed by unconsciousness indicates a stroke due to bleeding rather than a clot.
+Severe, sudden headaches followed by unconsciousness indicates a stroke due to bleeding rather than a clot.

 When to Call 911